micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 4.md

-Now also we would not have you ignorant, brethren, about those who fall asleep [[^g]in death], that you may not grieve [for them] as the rest do who have no hope [beyond the grave].
+Now also we would not have you ignorant, brethren, about those who fall asleep [in death], that you may not grieve [for them] as the rest do who have no hope [beyond the grave].